 Is the cave a projective cast?
-The metrics of the "radio-cave" which define at once in the electro-sphere (or, as A. Dunne states [2005, p.
-104-105] "'electroclimate' defined by wavelength, frequency, and field strength arising from the interaction between the natural and artificial landscape.").
-More than a between-space, a space in its own right: not only the space where modern media play with an "alchemy" that both determines the origin and end of history as a compound (moving step-by-step from the political to the local) but from techno-phantasmagoria much older than ours.
+The metrics of the "radio-cave" which defines as it were in the electrosphere (or, as A. Dunne states [2005, p.
+104-105] "electroclimate' defined by wavelength, frequency, and field strength arising from the interaction between the natural and artificial landscape.").
+More than a between-space, a space in its own right: not only the space where modern media play with an "alchemy" that both determines the origin and end of history as a compound (scrambling the steps from the political to the local) but from a techno-phantasmagoria much older than ours.